pierrebeitz/typescript-workshop/README.md

 yarn start
 ```

-You also might want to install a Typescript-plugin for your editor before starting!
+You also might want to install a TypeScript-plugin for your editor before starting!

 ## Getting started